 Albert N. Bies passed away in 1990, and his sons, Albert W. and Greg, became the owners and operators of the Funeral Home.
 The firm continued to operate the East Chapel in St. Paul and the North Chapel in Roseville until 1995, when St. Paul's Dale Street widening project finally commenced.
 The city took control of the East Chapel, and the building was demolished after 40 years of operation.
 Mueller-Bies continued operations solely out of the North Chapel for a few years, until the fall of 2001, when the company expanded into the Lino Lakes area, building a new facility at 7050 Lake Drive.
 The North Chapel was then renamed the Roseville Chapel.

-Following the death of Greg Bies in 1996 and the subsequent retirement of Albert W., Greg's two sons, Rick and Gary Bies, joined their cousin Jim Nielsen at the firm.
-The three continue to be a part of the company today, as well as Greg's wife, Laurie Bies, and nephew, Tim Luedtke.
+Following the death of Greg Bies in 1996 and the subsequent retirement of Albert W., Greg's two sons, Rick and Gary Bies, joined their cousin Jim Nielsen as funeral directors and operators of the firm.
+The three continue to be a part of the company today, as does Greg's wife, Laurie Bies, who serves as the business manager.